Azogh/Azogh/README.md

-### 👋 Olá!
-Eu sou o André Gustavo Ozga — mas pode me chamar de @Azogh

 ### 👋 Hey there!
 I’m André Gustavo Ozga — but you can call me @Azogh

 ##
 <div align="justify">

-🎮 Apaixonado por tecnologia, música e jogos desde criança, sempre tive afinidade com design e, recentemente, comecei a me aventurar no mundo da programação.
-Estou em busca da minha primeira oportunidade na área de tecnologia.

-🚀 I'm passionate about tech, music, and games since childhood.
-I've always had a creative eye for design, and recently I've started diving into the programming world.
-I'm currently looking for my first opportunity in tech.
+🎮 Passionate about technology, music, and gaming since childhood, I’ve always had an eye for design and recently started diving into the world of programming.
+I’m currently looking for my first opportunity in tech.

 <br/><br/>

-- 💡 Focado em aprimorar minhas habilidades em programação e explorar UI/UX Design
 - 💡 Focused on improving my coding skills and exploring UI/UX Design
-- 🎓 Graduando em Bacharelado em Sistemas de Informação
-- 🎓 Bachelor’s Degree in Information Systems (in progress)
+- 🎓 Bachelor's Degree in Information Systems (in progress)
-- 🎓 Tecnólogo em Gestão da Tecnologia da Informação (UNINTER, 2021)
-- 🎓 Graduated in IT Management (2021)
+- 🎓 Graduated in IT Management (UNINTER, 2021)
-- 🎓 Pós-graduação em Segurança e Defesa Cibernética
 - 🎓 Postgraduate in Cybersecurity and Cyber Defense
-- 🎓 Pós-graduação em Gestão em Inteligência e Segurança Privada
 - 🎓 Postgraduate in Intelligence Management and Private Security
-- 💻 Especial interesse por projetos Front-End
+- 🎓 Currently pursuing an MBA in IT Management
 - 💻 Particularly interested in Front-End development
-- 📱 Entre em contato pelos links abaixo
 - 📱 Reach me through the links below

 </div>